ngi-indi/module-blockchain/README.md

   ![Status: Stable](https://img.shields.io/badge/status-stable-brightgreen.svg)

   <p>
-     This branch proposes a <strong>client-server</strong> architecture for integrating the <strong>Blockchain Manager</strong> component to other modules.
+     This branch proposes a <strong>client-server</strong> architecture for integrating the <strong>Blockchain Manager</strong> component to other modules, with the aim of supporting crypto-asset rewards for human reviewers.
   </p>

 </div>